jquense/teaspoon/README.md

 ## API

-Like jQuery the exported function creates a collection of nodes, except in this case you select ReactElements instead of DOM nodes.
+Like jQuery the exported function creates a collection of nodes, except in this case you select React elements instead of DOM nodes.

 ```js